The countdown to MiFID II: Compliant Operations with Minimum Costs & Risks

 Who should attend?

-Chief Operating Officers, Operational Risk Officers, Heads of Compliance, Compliance Officers, Discretionary Funds Managers, Investment Managers, Heads of Financial Planning, Heads of Advisory Compliance, Independent Financial Advisors, Asset/Wealth Management Consultants, MiFID II Programme Managers, IT Managers
+Chief Operating Officers, Operational Risk Officers, Heads of Compliance, Compliance Officers, Discretionary Funds Managers, Investment Managers, Heads of Financial Planning, Heads of Advisory Compliance, Independent Financial Advisors, Asset/Wealth Management Consultants, MiFID II Programme Managers, Senior Policy Advisors, Head of Transaction Reporting, Regulatory Development Officers, Head of Regulatory Affairs

 Time: 8:00 am – 2:00 pm